felipehaack/jMangaDownloader/README.md

 2. Type the follow command:
 3. casperjs jMangaDownload.js
 4. Now you can to see every page downloading
-5. In the end you see the follow message: Finally done :)
+5. When all chapters was downloaded you see this message: Finally done :)

 ## Save Point

-- Do you want to shut down your computer?
+- Do you want to shutdown your computer?
 Don't worry, do it, because there's a savepoint file for batoto and mangareader inside the manga folder.
-Just open the file and replace the datas from jMangaDownloader.js.
+Just open each file and replace the datas into jMangaDownloader.js.